 We have audited the internal control over financial reporting of Energy Transfer Partners, L.P. (a Delaware limited partnership) and subsidiaries (the "Partnership") as of December 31, 2012, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 The Partnership's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
 Our responsibility is to express an opinion on the Partnership's internal control over financial reporting based on our audit.
 Our audit of, and opinion on, the Partnership's internal control over financial reporting does not include the internal control over financial reporting of Sunoco, Inc., a consolidated subsidiary, whose financial statements reflect total assets and revenues constituting 10 and 38 percent, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2012.
-As indicated in Management's Report on Internal Control over financial reporting, Sunoco, Inc. was acquired during 2012, and therefore, management's assertion on the effectiveness of the Partnership's internal control over financial reporting of Sunoco Logistics Partners L.P., a consolidated subsidiary, whose financial reporting of Sunoco, Inc. We did not audit the internal control over financial reporting of Sunoco Logistics Partners L.P., a consolidated subsidiary, whose financial statements as of December 31, 2012 and for the period from October 5, 2012 to December 31, 2012 reflect total assets and revenues constituting 24 and 20 percent, respectively, of the related consolidated financial statement amounts as of and for the year ended December L.P.'s internal control over financial reporting was audited by other auditors whose report has been furn
+As indicated in Management's Report on Internal Control over Financial Reporting, Sunoco, Inc. was acquired during 2012, and therefore, management's assertion on the effectiveness of the Partnership's internal control over financial reporting excluded internal control over financial reporting of Sunoco, Inc. We did not audit the internal control over financial reporting of Sunoco Logistics Partners L.P., a consolidated subsidiary, whose financial statements as of December 31, 2012 and for the period from October 5, 2012 to December 31, 2012 reflect total assets and revenues constituting 24 and 20 percent, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2012.
+Sunoco Logistics Partners L.P.'s internal control over financial reporting was audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to Sunoco Logistics Partners L.P.'s internal control over financial reporting in relation to the Partnership taken as a whole, is based solely on the report of the other auditors.